Further Out Than the Edge

-Further Out Than the Edge is the debut studio album by South London jazz band Speakers Corner Quartet, released on June 2, 2023, by OTIH Records.
+Further Out Than the Edge is the debut studio album by South London jazz band Speakers Corner Quartet, released on 2 June 2023, by OTIH Records.
 The album features guest appearances from Coby Sey, Kelsey Lu, Tirzah, Confucius MC, Joe Armon-Jones, Léa Sen, Kae Tempest, Sampha, Leilah, James Massiah, Tawiah, Lafawndah, Trustfall, Shabaka Hutchings, and Mica Levi.
+It received positive reviews.

 Background

 Speakers Corner Quartet was formed in 2006.
 The group derived their name from the open mic spoken word and hip-hop jam night at the Brixton Jamm nightclub where they performed as the house band.
-Since forming, the group has worked with artists including Sampha, Kae Tempest, Tirzah, Dean Blunt, MF DOOM, Lianne La Havas, Mica Levi, Chris Ofili and Herbie Hancock.
+Since forming, the group has worked with artists including Sampha, Kae Tempest, Tirzah, Dean Blunt, MF Doom, Lianne La Havas, Mica Levi, Chris Ofili and Herbie Hancock.
 The group consists of Alan Ross "Biscuit" Harris on flute, Giles Kwakeulati "Kwake Bass" King-Ashong on drums & percussion, Peter Bennie on bass, and Raven Bush on violin.

 The album began production in 2016 when Biscuit started editing recordings of the band's jam sessions, splicing, chopping, looping, and self-sampling the band's instrumentals.
 Over the next seven years, the group worked with various London musicians that they had previously collaborated with to bring vocal performances and additional instrumentation to the album.
 All vocals on the album are from guest features.

 Release

-On February 15, 2023, Speakers Corner Quartet released the album's first single "Can We Do This?" featuring English singer Sampha.
-On March 22, 2023, the album's second single "Fix" featuring English singer Tirzah was released.
-The album's third single, "On Grounds" featuring English singer Coby Sey, was released on April 12, 2023.
-On May 3, 2023, the album's fourth single "Geronimo Blues" featuring English poet Kae Tempest was released.
-The album's fifth single, "Soapbox Soliloquy" featuring British singer Leilah, was released on May 24, 2023.
-A deluxe edition of the album was released on November 10, 2023.
+On 15 February 2023, Speakers Corner Quartet released the album's first single "Can We Do This?" featuring English singer Sampha.
+On 22 March 2023, the album's second single "Fix" featuring English singer Tirzah was released.
+The album's third single, "On Grounds" featuring English singer Coby Sey, was released on 12 April 2023.
+On 3 May 2023, the album's fourth single "Geronimo Blues" featuring English poet Kae Tempest was released.
+The album's fifth single, "Soapbox Soliloquy" featuring British singer Leilah, was released on 24 May 2023.
+The album released on 2 June 2023.
+A deluxe edition of the album was released on 10 November 2023.